mcrapts/p1-reader/README.md

 ### Start script using Python
 1. Install `poetry`: https://python-poetry.org/docs/#installation
-2. Execute `poetry install` in the root of the project
+2. Execute `poetry install` in the root of the project to install dependencies
-3. Execute `poetry install` to install dependencies
+3. Start the script using `poetry run python app.py`
-4. Start the script using `poetry run python app.py`
+4. Optional: run tests using `poetry run pytest`

 ### Start script using Docker
 1. Ensure you have Docker installed: https://docs.docker.com/get-docker/